HadassahEngel/Nitro-Racing-Game/README.md

 **Build & Execution**

-1. Use jackComplier to compile the super mario dir or use the VM files attached
+1. Use jackComplier to compile the the VM files attached

 2. Use VMEmulator to run complied VM code.
 Choose the directory containing the vm files.